empira/PDFsharp/docs/publishing/BeforeReleases.md

 ### Update and sync used NuGet packages

-Update version numbers of NuGet packages used in PDFsharp code (like `MicroSoft.Extensions.Logging`) and build tools (xunit, gitversion, ...).
+Update version numbers of NuGet packages used in PDFsharp code (like `MicroSoft.Extensions.Logging`) and build tools (xunit, gitversion, …).
-Do this with `"Manage NuGet Packages for Solution..."` to see what’s new and update the version numbers manually in `Directory.Packages.props`.
+Do this with `"Manage NuGet Packages for Solution…"` to see what’s new and update the version numbers manually in `Directory.Packages.props`.

 Sync `Directory.Packages.props` with all other solutions, like `PDFsharp.Samples` etc.